Towards Interpretable and Efficient Attention: Compressing All by Contracting a Few: Related work

 \section{Related work}

 Efficient attention mechanisms can be roughly divided into two categories: sparse attention and linear attention~\cite{Sun:2025}.
-Sparse attention approaches sparsify the attention matrix proactively by restricting the attention span to random, fixed~\cite{Parmar:ICML2018-ImageTransformer, Child:2019-SparseTransformers}, learnable~\cite{Tay:ICML2020-SinkhornTransformer, Roy:TACL2021-RoutingTransformer} patterns, or their combinations.
-Linear attention~\cite{Katharopoulos:ICML2020-LinearTransformer, Choromanski:ICLR2021-Performers} decomposes the attention matrix into a product of two low-rank matrices and thus avoids its explicit computation via the associative property of multiplication.
+Approaches in sparse attention sparsify the attention matrix proactively by restricting the attention span to either random, or fixed~\cite{Parmar:ICML2018-ImageTransformer, Child:2019-SparseTransformers}, or learnable~\cite{Tay:ICML2020-SinkhornTransformer, Roy:TACL2021-RoutingTransformer} patterns, or their combinations.
+Approaches in linear attention~\cite{Katharopoulos:ICML2020-LinearTransformer, Choromanski:ICLR2021-Performers} decompose the attention matrix into a product of two low-rank matrices and thus avoids its explicit computation via the associative property of multiplication.
 The idea of using representative tokens has been applied to both.
 Global tokens or memory can be introduced in sparse attention to maintain global connectivity, thereby further shrinking the attention span~\cite{Guo:NAACL2019-StarTransformer, Zaheer:NIPS2020-BigBird}.
-Meanwhile, various works are implicitly sparse for reducing the number of input tokens~\cite{Lee:ICML2019-SetTransformer, Wang:2020-Linformer, Wang:ICCV2021-PVT, Rao:NIPS21-DynamicViT}.
-Agent tokens~\cite{Han:ECCV2024-AgentAttention} and landmarks~\cite{Xiong:AAAI2021-Nystromformer} can also be incorporated into linear attention from different perspectives.
+Meanwhile, Agent tokens~\cite{Han:ECCV2024-AgentAttention} and landmarks~\cite{Xiong:AAAI2021-Nystromformer} can also be incorporated into linear attention from different perspectives.

-Our CBSA distinguishes itself from previous efficient attention mechanisms by being inherently interpretable and derived from an optimization objective that efficiently compresses input tokens toward low-dimensional structures.
-Moreover, it can not only be viewed as sparse attention or linear attention through the representatives, but also mathematically generalizes linear attention and channel attention as special cases.
+Our CBSA distinguishes itself from previous efficient attention mechanisms by being inherently interpretable and derived from an optimization objective which efficiently compresses input tokens towards low-dimensional structures.
+Moreover, it can not only be viewed as sparse attention or linear attention for leveraging the representatives, but also mathematically generalizes softmax attention, linear attention, and channel attention as its special cases. }